Pauli Propagation: A Computational Framework for Simulating Quantum Systems: A bird's-eye view

 Pauli propagation is related to so-called \textit{stabilizer simulation}~\cite{aaronson2004improved} for simulating Clifford circuits and the \textit{extended stabilizer simulation}~\cite{bravyi2016improved} for Clifford and few non-Clifford circuits.
 Those frameworks are concerned with how states can be compactly represented in the Pauli basis, and how that efficient representation can be used to estimate expectation values or sample.
 If an $n$-qubit quantum state is a Pauli stabilizer state~\cite{gottesman1997stabilizer,aaronson2004improved}, i.e. if the state can be fully characterized by $n$ Pauli strings, how those Pauli strings are updated under the action of common gates is in the same spirit (and sometimes exactly the same) as in Pauli propagation.
 One software package for stabilizer simulation is STIM~\cite{gidney2021stim}, which is vastly faster for simulating purely Clifford circuits, but does not support non-Clifford gates.
 For circuits consisting of Clifford gates and Pauli rotations (including T gates), for example, the resulting state will be a weighted sum of stabilizer states, each of them represented via $n$ Pauli stabilizers.
 Due to the flexibility in our code design, it is possible to implement extended stabilizer simulation in the Schrödinger picture without redefining the propagation -- only the action of gates on the so-called stabilizer \textit{tableaus}~\cite{aaronson2004improved}.
 More concrete implementations can be found via, e.g., Refs.~\cite{fast2022pashayan,bravyi2019simulation}.

 \begin{softwarebox}[label={box:literature}]{Works using our code} Very early versions of our Pauli propagation surrogate has been used to simulate the IBM ``utility'' experiment on 127 qubits~\cite{rudolph2023classical}.
 More refined versions of this code were used to demonstrate that quantum convolutional neural networks (QCNNs) may be more broadly classically simulable than previously thought~\cite{bermejo2024quantum}.
 The current version of the Pauli propagation surrogate in \ppjllink{} was demonstrated in Ref.~\cite{lerch2024efficient} in conjunction with theoretical guarantees for hyrid simulation schemes involving quantum computers.
 Modern versions of our more flexible non-surrogate code as been used in Ref.~\cite{angrisani2024classically}, demonstrating that Pauli propagation with Pauli weight truncation leads to efficient average-case simulation of circuits that were previously believed to be intractable.
-In Ref.~\cite{angrisani2025simulating} it was used to demonstrate efficient large-scale simulation of quantum circuits with arbitrary local noise. \end{softwarebox}
+In Ref.~\cite{angrisani2025simulating} it was used to demonstrate efficient large-scale simulation of quantum circuits with arbitrary local noise.
+Ref.~\cite{danna2025circuit} compresses 2D quantum dynamics circuits up to $30\times30$ grid size via automatic differentiation.
+Ref.~\cite{teng2025leveraging} demonstrates how spatial symmetries in quantum systems can be leveraged to reduce memory via symmetry merging strategies now available in our library.
+Ref.~\cite{rudolph2026thermal} prepare thermal states via imaginary time evolution-- a feature which has since been added to our library.
+Finally, \code{MajoranaPropagation.jl}~\cite{d2025majorana} is built on top of \ppjl{} to flexibly simulate fermionic systems in the related Majorana basis. \end{softwarebox}

-One open-source package embracing Heisenberg evolution in the Pauli basis is \textit{PauliStrings.jl}.
-Its focus is on simulating real-time quantum dynamics by solving the von Neumann equation directly via calculation of the nested commutator of the observable with the Hamiltonian.
-This estimates the time derivative of the evolving observable, which can then be plugged into a partial differential equations solver of choice.
-Alternatively, the package can be used for the Lanczos method.
-For more information we refer to the accompanying manuscript in Ref.~\cite{loizeau2025quantum}.
+One open-source package embracing Heisenberg evolution in the Pauli basis is \code{PauliStrings.jl}.
+Its focus is on simulating real-time quantum dynamics by solving the von Neumann equation directly via calculation of the nested commutator of the evolving observable $O(t)$ with the Hamiltonian $H$.
+The time derivative at time $t$ is estimated like